Deep learning to achieve clinically applicable segmentation of head and neck anatomy for radiotherapy

 \subsection{Comparison to previous work}

-\autoref{tab:literature} shows the results of a systematic review of relevant previous papers reporting mean volumetric DSC for the unedited automatic delineation of head and neck OARs from CT images.
-These are compared with our model's performance on the TCIA open source test set, as well as an additional test set from the original UCLH dataset (“UCLH test set”) and the Public Domain Database for Computational Anatomy (PDDCA) dataset released as part of the 2015 MICCAI challenge in the segmentation of OARs for head and neck radiotherapy (“PDDCA test set”; \cite{Raudaschl2017-mn}).
+An accurate quantitative comparison to previously published literature is difficult due to inherent differences in definitions of ground truth segmentations and varied processes of arbitration and consensus building.
+Given that the use of surface DSC is novel to this study, we also report the standard volumetric DSC scores achieved by our algorithm (despite the shortcomings of this method) so that direct comparison of our results can be made with those in the existing literature.
+An overview of past papers which have reported mean volumetric DSC for unedited automatic delineation of head and neck CT OARs can be found in \autoref{tab:literature} and \autoref{tab:literature_full}.
+Each used different datasets, scanning parameters and labelling protocols, meaning that resulting volumetric DSC results varied significantly.
+No study other than ours segmented lacrimal glands.
+We compared these results to those obtained when we applied our model to three different datasets: the TCIA open source test set, an additional test set from the original UCLH dataset (“UCLH test set”) and the dataset released by the Public Domain Database for Computational Anatomy (PDDCA) as part of the 2015 MICCAI head and neck radiotherapy OAR segmentation challenge (“PDDCA test set”; \cite{Raudaschl2017-mn}).
 To contextualise the performance of our model, radiographer performance is shown on the TCIA test set, and oncologist inter-observer variation is shown on the UCLH test set.

-Each study used different data sets, scanning parameters and labelling protocols and so the resulting volumetric DSC results vary significantly.
-No studies were identified that included lacrimal glands.
-While not used as the primary test set we nevertheless present both surface DSC and volumetric DSC for each individual PDDCA test set patient in \autoref{tab:surface_dice_pddca} and \autoref{tab:volumetric_dice_pddca} respectively in the appendix.
+While not the primary test set, we nevertheless present per-patient surface DSC and volumetric DSC for the PDDCA test set in \autoref{tab:surface_dice_pddca} and \autoref{tab:volumetric_dice_pddca} in the appendix.